gacetta/notes/cssGrid.md

 ## REPEAT FUNCTION
 _grid container property_

-Using `grid-template-row` to define 100 rows of the same width individual would take too much time and code.

-The `repeat` function can be used to specify the number of times you want your row (or column)) to be repeated, followed by a comma and the value you want to repeat.
+`repeat` specifies the number of times you want a row (or column) to be repeated, followed by a comma and the value you want to repeat.

-Here's an example that would create a 100 row grid, each row at 50px tall.
+EX: create 100 row grid, each row at 50px tall:

 `grid-template-rows: repeat(100, 50px);`

-You can also repeat multiple values with the repeat function and insert the function amongst other values when defining a grid structure:
+`repeat` supports multiple values. insert the function amongst other values when defining a grid structure:

 `grid-template-columns: repeat(2, 1fr 50px) 20px;`

 which translates to:

 `grid-template-columns: 1fr 50px 1fr 50px 20px;`

 ---
 ## MINMAX FUNCTION

-The `minmax` function is a built-in function for use with `grid-template-columns` and `grid-template-rows`.

 `minmax` is used to limit the size of items when the grid container changes size.
 To do so, an acceptable size range for the item must be specified:

 `grid-template-columns: 100px minmax(50px, 200px);`

-The code above will create two columns, the first is 100px wide, the second has a min width of 50px and a max width of 200px.
+Creates two columns, the first is 100px wide, the second has a min-width of 50px and a max-width of 200px.

 ---
 ## AUTO-FILL